Scheduled MonumentsWalesBrecon Bridge

 What is Brecon Bridge?

-Brecon Bridge is a post-medieval bridge crossing the River Usk at Brecon in Powys, Wales.
+Brecon Bridge is a stone bridge spanning the River Usk at Brecon in Powys, Wales, dating from the early modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR004.

 What period does Brecon Bridge date from?

 Brecon Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Brecon Bridge?